 3. Biscuit Head

 Expect to stand in line at Biscuit Head, but expect it to be well worth the wait.
-You’ll be rewarded with huge cathead biscuits stuffed with meat or slathered with house-made specialties like bananas foster jam, bacon butter or spicy pesto butter.
-If biscuits and gravy is more your speed, you’ll have six varieties from which to choose at Biscuit Head.
+You’ll be rewarded with huge cathead biscuits stuffed with meat or slathered with house-made specialties like bananas foster jam, bacon butter, or spicy pesto butter.
+If biscuits and gravy are more your speed, you’ll have six varieties from which to choose at Biscuit Head.
 Prefer eggs, Benedict?
 Choose from three, including a Cajun version with andouille and Creole mustard.
 Reasonably priced, this west Asheville eatery is open for breakfast and lunch.

 4. High Five Coffee Bar